davidearn/epigrowthfit/README.md

 ```

 These steps, gathered from different sections of `R-admin`,
-should ensure that the version of **epigrowthfit** installed
+should ensure that building **epigrowthfit** from source
-from source supports OpenMP parallelism.
-If this is not the
+results in an installation that supports OpenMP parallelism.
-case, then please comment on
+If this is not the case, then please comment on
 [#1](https://github.com/davidearn/epigrowthfit/issues/1)
 with your system details so that these instructions can be
 updated.